achiwa912/daemonlord/README.md

 -   Group heal spells for the entire party

-<a id="org3034fcd"></a>
+<a id="orgc8cbb7f"></a>

 ## Important notice: Under development

 Currently, DL (daemon lord) is under development and has tons of bugs and not-yet-implemented features.
-It is below alpha quality and not playable yet as of April 6th, 2021.
-Please note that your saved file might become obsolete and be invalidated.
-Backward compatibility is not supported.
+It might be below alpha quality and not comfortably playable yet as of April 8th, 2021.
+Please note that your saved file might become obsolete and can't load because backward compatibility is not supported yet.
 Anything might change anytime.

 Please send bug reports to achiwa912+gmail.com (replace '+' with '@').

 To-be-implemented features:

--   Change classes
--   Game clear
 -   Rescue defeated party members in the dungeon
 -   Monsters and items on floor 11 or deeper
 -   Background story

-<a id="orgdd9aacf"></a>
+<a id="org85b3436"></a>

-# Installation
+## Installation

 1. Setup python 3.8 or later
 2. Place dl.py, monsters.csv, spells.csv, items.csv in the same directory
 3. Run "python dl.py"

-<a id="org7cf2bca"></a>
+<a id="orgc718839"></a>

-# Prerequisites
+## Prerequisites

 -   macOS, Linux (or Windows)
     -   Developed on macOS BigSur and Fedora 32